w3f/polkadot-wiki/docs/general/polkadot-direction.md

 essentially **coretime becomes a commodity that can be tokenized, sold and traded**.
 This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for applications to be successful.

+Applications will be able to reserve **bulk coretime** and **instantaneous coretime** depending on their needs.
+Bulk coretime rental will be a standard rental of coretime through a broker system parachain at fixed price for a fixed period of time.
+Instantaneous coretime rental will be available through ongoing sale of coretime for immediate use at a spot price.
+This system will lowers the barrier-to-entry for prospective builders.

 Revenues from coretime sales can for example be burnt, used to fund the Treasury, or used for a mix of those options.
 The topic is currently under discussion.
 For more information, see